satyasairay/recursor/ARCHITECTURE.md

 ## 📐 Core Vocabulary

-### Pattern
-A **Pattern** is a linear sequence of cells representing the current puzzle state.
+A **Pattern** is a vector of cells representing the living state of the recursion field.
 - Type: `number[]` (array of integers)
 - Each value represents a cell's evolution state (0-3)
 - Patterns evolve through user interaction and historical analysis
-- Patterns are always flat arrays for consistency and predictability
+- Rendering is non-orthogonal: patterns manifest as deterministic Voronoi fields steered by memory + depth (`PatternField` by default, `PatternGrid` is emergency fallback via `VITE_ABSTRACT_FIELD=false`)

 **Example:**
 ```typescript